SCOPE OF THIS CHAPTER

 The Agency Advisor should also update the Panel on the general progress of cases it has considered.
 This is particularly important where the Panel's recommendation or advice was not accepted.

 ATV Oxfordshire Panel meets three times a month on Thursdays.
 ATV Woodley Panel meets twice a month on Thursdays.
 ATV Swindon Panel meets on the first Monday of the month.
 Additional Panel meetings may be arranged where required, for example, where the court timetable requires it.

 The Panel Administrator will prepare and circulate an annual list of Panel dates and deadlines, usually each summer for the following year.
 The Panel Administrator, with the Chair and Panel Advisor's authority, will arrange additional Panels or other meetings as necessary.

-The Panel Administrator will arrange for a Medical Adviser to provide advice to all Panels and to attend wherever possible; the Legal Advisor will be requested to attend where Panel will be considering a plan for adoption, and in any other cases, where the Panel Adviser and/or Chair considers it necessary.
+The Panel Administrator will arrange for a Medical Advisor to provide advice to all Panels and to attend wherever possible; the Legal Advisor will be requested to attend where Panel will be considering a plan for adoption, and in any other cases, where the Panel Advisor and/or Chair considers it necessary.